We’re all familiar with the terms stag do and hen party - but what is a sten do?

 Festivals are incredible for groups because there's so many stages and so much going on that you can split up and come together later and everyone gets to enjoy what they like.

 3. Break Out of an Escape Room

-Are the couple addicted to mystery podcasts?
-Do they love board games?
-Bring their detective skills to life by solving an escape room.
-You can often only have a maximum group of about 12 people so this might suit a smaller fox party than a large sten.
-It's all about team work and cracking codes - a perfect ice breaker for groups that don't necessary all know each other well.
+Are you completely addicted to mystery podcasts?
+Do you love board games?
+Bring your detective skills to life by solving an escape room.
+You can often only have a maximum group of about 12 people so this might suit a smaller fox party than a large sten do.
+It's all about teamwork and cracking codes - a perfect ice breaker for groups that don't necessarily all know each other well.